TTI-DEL/Lab/_posts/2019-12-20-lab-redesign.md

 regularly asks, *"How
 is this, what we're doing now?
 Does it support our values?
 How could it be better?"*

-This fall we challenged ourselves to make the Kording lab better suited for us.
+This fall we challenged ourselves to make the Design Engineering better suited for us.
 Our key realization was that we could *design our lab* towards the values we think make a good lab.
 Behavior follows structure!